 JCVD is in safe territory in Kickboxer as he plays Kurt, the younger brother of US kickboxing champion Eric (Dennis Alexio).
 When Eric is challenged to a fight in Thailaid he bites off more than he can chew, and is hammered into paralysis by the Thai champ.
 It’s up to Kurt to seek revenge, going into the forest to be trained by an Asian stereotype (Dennis Chan).

-I wish we could see more of his brother’s martial arts.
-Dennis Alexio, is, I understand, considered one of the greatest kick boxers ever.
+Van Damme makes the film tolerable due to the sheer skill in his legs, but I wish we got tosee more of his brother’s martial arts.
+Dennis Alexio, is, I understand, considered one of the greatest kickboxers ever.
 Unfortunately he’s far from one of the greatest actors ever, completely failing to create an onscreen presence or deliver his lines convincingly.

 Considering he has one short fight and then spends the rest of the film paralysed, it may have been a better idea to cast, y’know, an actor.
 He also doesn’t have the same accent as Van Damme.
 This is explained away in a clumsy bit of dialogue where it’s established Kurt grew up “with mom in Europe”.
 I suppose that’s plausible, but when combined with the fact he looks nothing like Van Damme there’s a sense he was the wrong choice, and perhaps JCVD was just doing a favour for an old pal.